ayoubn11/speechmarkdown-vscode/README.md

 This will invoke the Amazon Polly API and play the generated MP3 file from your system's default MP3 player.
 In order to authenticate, you need an AWS account and your credentials:

 <img src="https://raw.githubusercontent.com/speechmarkdown/speechmarkdown-vscode/master/images/awsconfig.png" width="75%" alt="AWS Configuration"/>

+### Select Voice

+Run the **Select Voice** command to fetch available voices from the active provider and update your settings.
+The command presents a dropdown of voices for providers that support listing them.

 ### IntelliSense